 The workshop provides a learning opportunity for the novice planner, who often comes to the job with little formal training in the skills necessary to oversee a campus's space plan.
-"In space planning and facilities planning, there's really no place to train," says workshop faculty member Jack E Probasco, president of Comprehensive Facilities Planning, Inc. "There are few institutions that provide training, academic courses, in space planning and management unless you're a student in a planning office, When I got into the business, my background was management information systems.
-The first two years, I had address people, program, space, and dollar issues.
-It's where the rubber hits the road."
+"In space planning and facilities planning, there's really no place to train," says workshop faculty member Jack F. Probasco, president of Comprehensive Facilities Planning, Inc. "There are few institutions that provide training, academic courses, in space planning and management unless you're a student in a planning office.
+When I got into the business, my background was management information systems.
+The first two years, I had to learn everything on my own.
+Many people are thrown into that situation."